 The Michigan International Prep School board of education recognizes that a school that is physically and emotionally safe and secure for all students promotes good citizenship, increases student attendance and engagement, and supports academic achievement.
 To protect the rights of all students and groups for a safe and secure learning environment, the board of education prohibits acts of bullying, harassment, and other forms of aggression and violence.
-Bullying or harassment, like other forms of aggressive and violent behaviors, interferes with both a school's ability to educate its students and a student's ability to learn.
+Bullying or harassment interferes with both a school's ability to educate its students and with a student's ability to learn.
 All administrators, faculty, staff, parents, volunteers, and students are expected to refuse to tolerate bullying and harassment and to demonstrate behavior that is respectful and civil.
-It is especially important for adults to model these behaviors.
+It is especially important for adults to model these behaviors (even when disciplining) in order to provide positive examples for student behavior.

-"Bullying" or "harassment" is any gesture or written, verbal, graphic, or physical act (including electronically transmitted acts - i.e., cyberbullying, through the use of internet, cell phone, personal digital assistant (pda), computer, or wireless handheld device, currently in use or later developed and used by students) that is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress and may be motivated either by bias or prejudice based upon any actual or perceived characteristic, such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression; or a mental, physical, or sensory disability or impairment; or by any other distinguishing characteristic, or is based upon association with another person who has or is perceived to have any distinguishing characteristic.
+"Bullying" or "harassment" is defined as any gesture or written, verbal, graphic, or physical act (up to and including electronically transmitted acts - i.e., cyberbullying, which is any electronic communication that is intended or that a reasonable person would know is likely to harm one or more pupils either directly or indirectly, through the use of internet, cell phone, personal digital assistant (pda), computer, or wireless handheld device, currently in use or later developed and used by students) that is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress and may be motivated by bias or prejudice based upon any actual or perceived characteristic such as race, color, religion, national origin, gender, sexual orientation, gender identity or expression; a mental, physical, or sensory disability or impairment; by any other distinguishing characteristic, is based upon association with another person who has or is perceived to have any distinguishing characteristic.
 Bullying and harassment also include forms of retaliation against individuals who report or cooperate in an investigation under this policy.
-Such behaviors are considered to be bullying or harassment whether they take place on or off school property, at any school-sponsored function, or in a school vehicle or at any time or place where a child's imminent safety or overall well-being may be at issue.
+Such behaviors are considered to be bullying or harassment whether they take place on or off school property, at any school-sponsored function, in a school vehicle, or at any time or place where a child's imminent safety or overall well-being may be at issue.

-"Bullying" is conduct that meets all of the following criteria:
+"Bullying" (including cyberbullying) is conduct that meets all of the following criteria:

-- Is reasonably perceived as being de humanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress; - Is directed at one or more pupils; - Is conveyed through physical, verbal, technological or emotional means; -Substantially interferes with educational opportunities, benefits, or programs of one or more pupils; - Adversely affects the ability of a pupil to participate in or benefit from the school district's or public school's educational programs or activities by placing the pupil in reasonable fear of physical harm or by causing emotional distress; and, - Is based on a pupil's actual or perceived distinguishing characteristic, or is based on an association with another person who has or is perceived to have any of these characteristics.
+- Is reasonably perceived as being de humanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional Distress; - Is directed at one or more pupils; - Is conveyed through physical, verbal, technological or emotional means; -Substantially interferes with educational opportunities, benefits, or programs of one or more pupils; - Adversely affects the ability of a pupil to participate in or benefit from the school district's or public school's educational programs or activities by placing the pupil in reasonable fear of physical harm or by causing emotional distress; - Having an actual and substantial detrimental effect on pupil's physical or mental health; and,

+Is based on a pupil's actual or perceived distinguishing characteristic, or is based on an association with another person who has or is perceived to have any of these characteristics.